 Too often we let our class act as a stand-in for our character's actual profession.
-Or, worse, we just call them an "adventurer," as if that word actually means something.
-As I said in What's In A Name?
-How Character Class is Limiting Your Creativity, too often we just tell people we're a ranger, as if that explains everything.
+Or, perhaps an even greater sin, we just call them an "adventurer," as if that word actually means something in this setting.

 So take a moment and ask what your character actually does for a living.
 Is she a game warden, policing the forests on behalf of the crown and tracking down poachers?
 Is she a bounty hunter, using her skills to bring law breakers to justice?
 Is she an enforcer for a criminal syndicate, running contraband through the wild lands?
 Or is she a spy, using her skills to observe movements of dignitaries and nobles in order to keep her government appraised of who is where?